-It is important to remember that the majority of excess atmospheric moisture within a home is caused by our lifestyle.
-The level of moisture in the air is the sum of external air plus the moisture generated within the property.
+The majority of excess atmospheric moisture within a home is created by lifestyle.
+The level is the sum of external air plus the moisture generated within the property.

 The young, elderly or anyone with a compromised immune system, should avoid areas affected by mould growth or dampness.
 It is not a good idea to sleep in any room affected by mould growth unless the area has been properly cleaned.

-To minimise condensation maintain the ambient temperature above 15oC and ideally between 18-21oC also avoid heating the property for short periods as this will reduce its moisture buffering ability.
-When showering or bathing keep the door shut and the area heated and ventilated.
+To minimise condensation maintain the ambient temperature above 15oC and ideally between 18-21oC, avoid heating the property for short periods as this will reduce its moisture buffering ability.
+When showering or bathing keep the door shut and the area heated and ventilated until it dry.

 |Guarantee Protection Insurance|